 But the Milky Way isn’t particularly bright in Cassiopeia—for most photographers (or anyone else who appreciates beauty) it’s the Milky Way center we’re looking for.
 For that Northern Hemisphere viewers need to look to the southern sky, toward Sagittarius, the constellation that aligns most closely with the Milky Way’s dense (most brilliant) center.
 And since the Sun is in or near Sagittarius (when we look in the direction of Sagittarius, we’re also looking toward the sun) in winter, we need to wait until Earth has circled around to the other side of the sun—summer.

-In other words, viewing (and photographing) the Milky Way’s bright center is a summer (-ish—late spring and early fall will work too) activity.
+In other words, viewing (and photographing) the Milky Way’s bright center is a (Northern Hemisphere) summer (-ish—late spring and early fall will work too) activity.
 Get out your star chart/app and find a summer night when the moon is below the horizon while Sagittarius is above it (the closer to a new moon, the better your odds).
 Then get yourself as far from city lights as you can (mountains or desert are great), look to the south, and prepare to be awestruck.
 Stand there and appreciate the view for a while—when you’re ready to photograph, follow the instructions for pinpoint stars above.

 Many people enjoy great success photographing star trails by combining many consecutive, relatively short exposures.
 In general this approach reduces noise and results in a cleaner image.
 But since all my images are captured in a single frame (I’m a film shooter with a digital camera), you’ll need to look elsewhere for guidance on that method.